nongbaoting/PipeOne/docs/documentation/doc_s1.md

         6 represent task 'RNAediting',
         7 represent task 'AS',
         8 represent task 'SNP'.
-        user could use the task number or task name or even, such as '1,2,RetroTrans,Fusion,RNAediting,AS,8'.
+        user could use the task number or task name, such as '1,2,RetroTrans,Fusion,RNAediting,AS,8'.
 --cleaned   true or false. defualt[true]
 --singleEnd paired or single. defualt [paired] --library   <string>	polyA or total. defualt [polyA]